Ruan-Klopper/Ruan-Klopper/README.md

 <div align="center">

-_I'm a passionate Full Stack Developer who loves building innovative solutions and creating beautiful user experiences.
-When I'm not coding, you'll find me behind a camera capturing moments or dreaming about that perfect BMW E39 M5.
-I believe in writing clean, maintainable code and always learning something new._
+_I’m a full stack developer who loves creating SaaS products that make life a little easier, and look good while doing it.
+I care a lot about clean, thoughtful code and building things that actually help people.
+When I’m not deep in a project, I’m out with my camera chasing good light or reading up on my dream car, the BMW E39 M5.
+I do all my work on a Mac, where creativity and code feel right at home._

 </div>